korsumaki/wifi-radar/README.md

 Here is list of ideas what to do

 - Functionality
-  - use timer to update data in viewModel
   - calculation in coroutine?
   - Canvas
     - add automatic centering and scaling (pinch zoom?)